WA reacts to Supreme Court decision curbing EPA authority to regulate greenhouse gas emissions

 By a 6-3 vote, with conservatives in the majority, the court said the Clean Air Act does not give the Environmental Protection Agency broad authority to regulate greenhouse gas emissions from power plants that contribute to global warming.

 At the state level, there is a deep political divide on climate action.
 Many states controlled by Republicans have not passed laws to control greenhouse gas emissions.
-Meanwhile, some states under Democratic control have moved ahead with legislation, including Washington which in recent years has passed one of the nation’s most comprehensive set of laws.
+Meanwhile, some states under Democratic control have moved ahead with legislation, including Washington, which in recent years has passed one of the nation’s most comprehensive sets of laws.

-In Washington, state laws now in place seek to phase out the use of fossil fuels in power production, increase the use of low or zero-carbon motor fuels and develop a cap-and-invest program to reduce over-time greenhouse gas pollution.
+In Washington, state laws now in place seek to phase out the use of fossil fuels in power production, increase the use of low or zero-carbon motor fuels and develop a cap-and-invest program to reduce greenhouse gas pollution over time.

-“To all of those critics who say that a state is too small to make a difference, this is a ferocious and categorical rejection of that idea,” said Sen. Reuven Carlyle, D-Seattle, who was the architect of much of the state climate policy in the Washington Legislature as chairman of the Senate Environment, Energy and Technology Committee.
-“It has never mattered more than it does right now for states to lead…and make climate action happen.”
+“To all of those critics who say that a state is too small to make a difference, this is a ferocious and categorical rejection of that idea,” said state Sen. Reuven Carlyle, D-Seattle, who was the architect of much of the state climate policy in the Legislature as chairman of the Senate Environment, Energy and Technology Committee.
+“It has never mattered more than it does right now for states to lead … and make climate action happen.”

 Carlyle noted that action on the climate front also happened in states where legislatures have opted not to pass regulatory laws and without federal action.
 As solar and wind power have become more competitive in cost, increasing numbers of coal plants have shut down across the country.
 He said these market forces have resulted in some of the most substantive reductions in emissions.